 classes for the 2020 Amherst Early Music Festival online.

-Through her work at Carnegie Hall, Emily has trained teaching artists in other cities in the Lullaby Project curriculum and pedagogies, and helped develop workshops, teaching materials, and videos to help others write lullabies.
-In 2021, Emily co-created and hosted Sing with Carnegie Hall, a six-episode series that teaches parents and young children songs and activities to share at home.
+Through her work at Carnegie Hall, Emily has trained artists around the world in the Lullaby Project curriculum and pedagogies, and helped develop workshops, teaching materials, and videos to help others write lullabies.
+In 2021, Emily co-created and hosted Sing with Carnegie Hall, a six-episode video series that teaches parents and young children songs and activities they can share at home.